 An electric atmosphere.
 Great sight lines.
 Lively glass panels and boards that would rattle and reverberate from solid body checks.
 There was so much to love about Buffalo’s Memorial Auditorium.

-Before jumping back in to another Sabres season that’s filled with new front office personnel and an overhauled roster, let’s pause and turn back the clock to reminisce about the earlier years of the beloved Blue & Gold.
+We take a moment to pause and turn back the clock to reminisce about the earlier years of the beloved Blue & Gold.

 A Love Affair is Born